torvalds/linux/Documentation/admin-guide/media/imx.rst

 is common to all i.MX5/6 platforms.
 For example, the SabreSD, with the MIPI CSI-2 OV5640 sensor, requires the i.MX6 MIPI CSI-2 receiver.
-But the SabreAuto has only the ADV7180 decoder on a parallel bt.656 bus, and therefore does not require the MIPI CSI-2 receiver, so it is missing in its graph.
+But the SabreAuto has only the ADV7180 decoder on a parallel bt.656 bus, and therefore does analt require the MIPI CSI-2 receiver, so it is missing in its graph.

 .. _imx6q_topology_graph: